viplove29/playwright_java-automation-suite/README.md

 ## How to Generate Service-Wrappers

-This project has a tool to build Titan Service Wrappers and Models into Java Classes using a gradle task.
+This project has a tool to build EMS Service Wrappers and Models into Java Classes using a gradle task.

 As our EMS api changes the tool will be responsible for updating our 'service-wrapper' & models to interact with each backend service.